Things To Book In Advance In Rome - Don't Miss Out!

 Due to security concerns, there are a limited number of tours, with a limited number of visitors allowed each week.

-Visits in English are held only once a week (Wednesdays at 5pm).
+Visits in English are held a few times a week.

 The ceiling of Palazzo Farnese by Annibale CarracciFor a chance to see these stunning ceilings by Annibale Carracci, inside Palazzo Farnese, you must plan ahead.